Qingqing-Yang-177/QSIPrep_QA_Guide/README.md

  └── sub-02
  ```

-**Here the goal of this repo is to introduce the figure by figure details of how to read the html visual quality assessment report.**
+Here the goal of this repo is to show **a figure by figure introduction of how to read the html visual quality assessment report**.

+The Full illustration is seperated into these parts:
+- step0
+- step1
+- step2

 ### Step 0, error inspectation
 Before you start any further assesment, click on the **Error tab** and see if there is any error reported and it says "No errors to report!"